e2/gem_isolator/README.md

 ## Requirements

-For supported Ruby versions, check the .travis.yml file.
+For supported Ruby versions, check the [Travis build status](https://travis-ci.org/e2/gem_isolator)

 (For supporting older versions, open an issue - with some info about why you are unable to upgrade).